 - Inflammation of the bladder wall, called interstitial cystitis

 Vulvar pain is a symptom of vulvar cancer, which is rare.3 If your health care provider finds an abnormal area of the vulva, he or she may take a small sample of tissue from that area to determine from a biopsy whether cancer is present.
-When vulvar cancer is found and treated early, it can be cured more than 90% of the time.
+When vulvar cancer is found and treated early, it is curable in most cases.4

 For more information about vulvar cancer visit the National Cancer Institute website.

 - NICHD.
 (2012).
 Pelvic pain.
 Retrieved June 2, 2016, from http://www.nichd.nih.gov/health/topics/PelvicPain

 - Bachmann, G. A., Rosen, R., Pinn, V. W., Utian, W. H., Ayers, C., Basson, R., et al. (2006).
 Vulvodynia: A state-of-the-art consensus on definitions, diagnosis and management.
 Journal of Reproductive Medicine, 51, 447–456.
 Retrieved August 17, 2016, from PMID: 16846081

 - Canavan, T. P., & Cohen, D. (2002).
 Vulvar cancer.
 American Family Physician, 66, 1269–1275.
 Retrieved August 17, 2016, from PMID:12387439